Buying and Paying

 - Coffee service, soft drinks, and bottled water: When made available to all members of a department and to visitors, these are expenses that may be incurred at the discretion of the department.

 - Social Events - Occasional office parties, picnics or other social gatherings for faculty, staff, and students are acceptable.
 The cost of food should be reasonable.
 The catering rates established by Dining Services are the appropriate benchmark.
-Door prizes or favors to a maximum value of $10 may be distributed.
+Favors of a modest value may be distributed.
 A favor is defined as "a small gift given to each attendee at a party.”

 - Nonemployees: Gifts of modest value may be given to individuals not employed by the University in recognition of events.
 These would most typically be to students, alumni, and friends who have provided volunteer service and leadership to the University.
 It would also include gifts to hosts when traveling.
 Shows of appreciation should be consistent with University policy.